iekAkmiExamples/simpleUI/README.md

 ## Getting started

-This is an introductory app with one view and some basic UI elements
+This is an introductory app with one view and some basic UI elements This is an introductory app with one view and some basic UI elements

 ## Download the project